 Take a look at some brochures that highlight different styles of modular homes available from Maple Leaf Homes.
 All Maple Leaf Homes are built for life and include a limited lifetime warranty on roof shingles, a 30 year warranty on windows, a limited lifetime warranty on vinyl siding, with a 10 year structural warranty available.
 Every Maple Leaf modular home is energy efficient and comes with standard features that include designer cabinets, quality plumbing fixtures, plywood floor and wall construction, painted wood interior trim, and kiln dried lumber.

-What is a Modular Home?
+Why Build a Modular Home?

-Benefits of Modular Homes over Traditional Construction
+What Are the Benefits of Modular Homes Over Traditional Construction?

-Modular homes can be constructed from the same materials as traditional structures, and in many cases will demonstrate a higher standard of craftsmanship.
+Modular homes can be constructed from the same materials as traditional structures, and in many cases, will demonstrate a higher standard of craftsmanship.
 Some other benefits offered by modular homes when compared to traditional construction include: